rfgordonjr/predictBattingAvgWithLMM/README.md

 This is still more effective than an ordinary least squares model, as the fixed effects parameter estimates are shrunk as described in the Efron link above.

-## Future Work
+## Predict Future Performance Based on Mid-Career Data

 In practice we'll want to use all the data available to use.
-In the near future I'll demonstrate how to use LMMs to take the first 3 years of performance to predict the next few years of batting averages (my existing functions were written years ago and changes to packages seem to have broken some of them).
+A more realistic situation occurs when you have a player's performance history up until the current date and you'd like to forecast what happens years from now.
+In this case things change in the sense that any continuous fixed covariates used must either be forecasted themselves or removed from the model, so that only an intercept and time-factor is included.
+Then we need only use the changing time value and the random effects estimates to predict each year.